spences10/scottspence.com/posts/2023/01/17/using-the-svelte-use-action-for-animations/index.md

 ## Sarcasm

-I also revivied the Sarcasm component on this blog after a long time of it not functioning after I moved the site from an MDX based blog over to Svelte.
+I also revived the Sarcasm component on this blog after a long time of it not functioning after I moved the site from an MDX based blog over to Svelte.